rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 Frontmatter is also metadata that determines how files will be read/stored on your website.

 The link to the default post is `localhost:4000/jekyll/update/2021/3/10/welcome-to-jekyll.html`.
-Notice that the `categories` section determines the permalink of the blog post.
-Right after `/jekyll/update`, you also see the date the blog was created.
+Notice that the `categories` section determines the address of the blog post.
+Right after `/jekyll/update`, you also see the date the blog was created followed by the title of the blog.
 This is the default naming scheme of your posts.

 `categories: jekyll update`